Aaryan-khairnar/keycloak-sso-implementation/README.md

 [NOTE]: These links pointed to a temporary test server, which is no longer running.

-## Overview

-* This repository provides a complete, step-by-step guide for setting up a full Single Sign-On (SSO) environment using Keycloak on a Rocky Linux 10 server.
-* The documentation covers the entire process, from initial server configuration to integrating three different web applications: Drupal, Django, and a vanilla PHP application.

 ## Table of Contents

 1.  **[01-server-setup.md](https://github.com/Aaryan-khairnar/my-internship-tasks-FOSSEE/blob/main/01-server-setup.md)**